subh83/DOSL/README.md

 - Ability to write new planners with ease.
 Comes with a weighted A-star (that includes Dijkstra's and normal A-star), Theta-star and S-star planner by default.

 ### New:
-* Backwards compatibility (important user-end change since v3.3): The `[AlgName]::Algorithm` class template now takes in the derived class as its first template parameter (a [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)).
+* Backward compatibility issue (user-end change since v3.3): The `[AlgName]::Algorithm` class template now takes in the derived class as its first template parameter (a [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)).
 Thus, definition of a `searchProblem` class should now be made as follows:
 ```C++
     class searchProblem : public AStar::Algorithm <searchProblem, myNode, double>
     { /* ... */};                                  // ^^^^ new template parameter
 ```
-<p style="margin-left: 3em;">This change (<a href="https://stackoverflow.com/a/16988933">replacing virtual functions with CRTP</a>) has helped some programs run twice as fast.
-See the example programs for illustrative examples and details.</p>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This change ([replacing virtual functions with CRTP](https://stackoverflow.com/a/16988933)) has helped some example programs to run twice as fast.
+See the example programs for illustration and details.

 * New planner with an implementation of the S-star search algorithm for finding optimal path through simplicial complexes (https://arxiv.org/abs/1607.07009)